donutdaniel/Python-Challenge/README.md

 ### **problem 4**
 * In url, replace nothing=xxxxx with the current number.
 * Effectively, create a web crawler.
 * Issue: when going through list, several problems arose:
-** First, one page said divide and move on.
-I initially implemented a state machine, but after no luck, I figured out it was supposed to be a one-time thing.
+	* First, one page said divide and move on.
+I initially implemented a state machine, but after no luck, I figured out it was supposed to be a one-time thing
-** Second: Misleading numbers.
+	* Second: Misleading numbers.
 There would be multiple numbers in a page, and the correct one is in the format "the next nothing is ...".
 Use regex search function
 * peak.html is the tail